olofwalker/scala-native-example/README.md

 - The scala native plugin is added in the project/plugins.sbt file
 - build.sbt runs the makefile, producing the shared library in the \target directory
-- A custom library path is added to nativeClangOptions so the stub library is found
+- A custom library path is added to `nativeLinkingOptions` so the stub library can be found
 - Compile & run with "sbt run"

 # Requirements